u-boot/u-boot/tools/binman/entries.rst

 Note that if no devicetree files are provided (with '-a of-list' as above) then no nodes will be generated.

+The 'fit,compatible' property (if present) is replaced with the compatible string from the root node of the devicetree, so that things work correctly with FIT's configuration-matching algortihm.

 Generating nodes from an ELF file (split-elf)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~